Kalepa/safe-init/README.md

 - `SAFE_INIT_AUTO_TRACE_LAMBDAS` (optional): Set to `'true'` to automatically trace all function calls in Lambda handlers. **Warning:** this can significantly increase memory usage and execution time.
 Use with caution!
 - `SAFE_INIT_LOGGING_USE_CONSOLE_RENDERER` (optional): Set to `'true'` to use the console renderer for logs.
 For those times when you want your logs to look extra fancy in the console.
 - `SAFE_INIT_RESOLVE_SECRETS` (optional): Set to `true` to resolve AWS Secrets Manager secrets in environment variables.
 Safe Init will automatically resolve secrets in environment variables with names ending with a configured suffix and save them in environment variables with the original name minus the suffix.
-- `SAFE_INIT_SECRET_ARN_SUFFIX` (optional): The suffix to use for resolving AWS Secrets Manager secrets in environment variables.
+- `SAFE_INIT_SECRET_SUFFIX` (optional): The suffix to use for resolving AWS Secrets Manager secrets in environment variables.
 Defaults to `_SECRET_ARN`.
 Use this to specify the suffix that marks environment variables as containing secret ARNs.
+- `SAFE_INIT_SECRET_ARN_PREFIX` (optional): The prefix to use for AWS Secrets Manager secret ARNs in environment variables.
+Use this to save some space in your environment variables by specifying a prefix with which all secret ARNs start.
 - `SAFE_INIT_CACHE_SECRETS` (optional): Set to `true` to cache resolved secrets in Redis.
 Safe Init will cache resolved secrets in Redis to reduce the number of calls to AWS Secrets Manager.
 - `SAFE_INIT_SECRET_CACHE_REDIS_HOST`, `SAFE_INIT_SECRET_CACHE_REDIS_PORT`, `SAFE_INIT_SECRET_CACHE_REDIS_DB`, `SAFE_INIT_SECRET_CACHE_REDIS_USERNAME`, `SAFE_INIT_SECRET_CACHE_REDIS_PASSWORD` (host&port required if secret caching enabled): Redis connection details for caching resolved secrets.
 Use these environment variables to specify the Redis host, port, database, and password for caching resolved secrets.
 - `SAFE_INIT_SECRET_CACHE_TTL` (optional): TTL for cached secrets in seconds.
 Defaults to 1800 seconds (30 minutes).
 Use this to specify how long resolved secrets should be cached in Redis.